DeepSOIC/Lattice2/readme.md

 If you have fixed a bug, or implemented a new feature you think suits the workbench, or whatever - feel free to make a pull-request here on github.

 # Status
-This version is in devlopment.
-Breaking changes can be introduced at any point.
-If you want to make a project with use of Lattice workbench, it is recommended to stick with Lattice v1.

-Lattice v1 is available here: https://github.com/DeepSOIC/Lattice
+This version can be considered a release candidate.
+I will take care to not make breaking changes, but new functionality may keep coming.